 The END Fund works on a variety of programmes, including supporting deworming programmes for schistosomiasis and STHs.
 They support deworming programmes by fundraising, identifying gaps in coverage, re-granting funds to other organisations (including the SCI Foundation, DtWI and Sightsavers), and monitoring grantees’ operations.
 As a result of the indirect nature of their work, we estimate that the END Fund is less cost-effective in producing benefits with marginal funding than the other deworming organisations we recommend.
-The deworming programmes supported by the END Fund can deliver deworming programmes for roughly $0.80 per person.
-It costs them an estimated $670 to produce benefits equivalent to a 10% increase in income for 100 people for one year.
+The deworming programmes supported by the END Fund can deliver deworming pills for roughly $0.90 per person.
+It costs them an estimated $1,200 to produce benefits equivalent to a 10% increase in income for 100 people for one year.
 They work in a range of African countries, and also in India.
-They could effectively use $15.5 million to support additional deworming programmes over the next three years.

 Sightsavers’ Deworming Programme

 Sightsavers works on a variety of programmes, with half of their budget devoted to deworming programmes in Cameroon, Guinea, DRC, Nigeria, and Guinea-Bissau.
 Their work includes: advocating for programmes to be implemented, developing plans, conducting surveys to understand the prevalence of the diseases, training, informing communities about the benefits of deworming, monitoring, and financial support.
 It costs roughly $0.95 to deworm a child through programmes supported by Sightsavers, and it costs them an estimated $720 to produce benefits equivalent to increasing the income of 100 people by 10% for one year.
 In the next three years, they could productively use about $9.2 million of additional funding for their deworming programmes.

 Anthony Danso‐Appiah et al., “Drugs for Treating Schistosoma Mansoni Infection,” Cochrane Database of Systematic Reviews, no. 2 (2013), Source; A Bennett and H Guyatt, “Reducing Intestinal Nematode Infection: Efficacy of Albendazole and Mebendazole,” Parasitology Today 16, no. 2 (February 1, 2000): 71–77, Source.